andresheredia1/HyBayesCal-pckg/README.md

 "Advances" on a Python package for Bayesian calibration from Telemac Simulations

 ## Project purpose/description
 This projects aims to make significant development and contribution on creating a Bayesian Calibration package in Python using (this time) numerical simulations in Telemac 2D.
 Bayesian calibration techniques require a huge number of model simulations to perform statistical analysis in light of measured data.
 This is ,in fact, unfeasible when running numerical models may requiere several hours just for one realization.
 To make this possible, surrogate models (reduced models) are constructed as a first step with only __a few number of model realizations__.
 In this context, the main purpose relies on the creation of a package which could be able to run multiple simulations of Telemac as the basis of a subsequent surrogate model construction.
-The original code is based on the work made by Mouris, K. et al (2023) applied to a reservoir model calibration.

 ## Motivation